5-a-day more like 2-a-day?

 Lunch

 Tip!
-Add some lettuce, tomato, and cucumber to your sandwich to bulk it up—it all counts toward your 5-a-day.
-Or, add a side salad to your usual lunch, or extra veggies to a pasta salad.
+Pop some lettuce, tomato and cucumber into your sandwich to bulk it out – it all contributes to your 5-a-day.
+Alternatively add a side salad to your regular lunch, or extra veggies to a pasta salad.

 Fact: 100g of tomatoes contains only 17 calories and is a great source of vitamin C.